wagnerjfr/kubernetes-cluster-environment-vm-vagrant/README.md

 ```
 $ sudo -s;
 ```
-If you face this issue that outputs in the terminal,
+:warning: If you face this issue that outputs in the terminal,
 ```console
     master: [ERROR] Please allow iptables default FORWARD rule to ACCEPT
     master:         the way to do it: